 Emergency dentistry is used to describe any sort of immediate dental care that a patient requires to resolve an issue.
 There are numerous dental issues that unexpectedly arise that need to be treated quickly, such as a toothache, a tooth that falls out, or issues with dental restorations.
-Luckily for patients of Scottsdale dentist, Dr. Rod Gore, he offers a number of emergency dentistry options to get patients back to their normal activities as soon as possible.
+Luckily for patients of Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, he offers a number of emergency dentistry options to get patients back to their normal activities as soon as possible.
 The most important thing to remember is to seek treatment right away and not let dental issues continue in order to prevent more extensive problems later on.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016